-In broad daylight, in the presence of the United States Marshal, who had been sent from Washington to the frontier, in the presence of other high authorities of the Federal Government, of the State Government, and of a militia regiment quartered in the immediate vicinity, a thousand men were set to work to cut the Caroline steamer from the ice in which she had been firmly embedded.
+In broad daylight, in the presence of the United States Marshal, who had been sent from Washington to the frontier, in the presence of other high authorities of the federal government, of the state government, and of a militia regiment quartered in the immediate vicinity, a thousand men were set to work to cut the Caroline steamer from the ice in which she had been firmly imbedded.
 Seventeen American citizens openly and publicly signed a bond to indemnify her proprietors in case of her loss.
-The Collector of Customs, acting under the influence of the existing Government, i. c. the mob, unblushingly gave her a licence, under the authority of which, and amidst acclamations of triumph, she sailed for Navy Island, where she immediately acted as passage-boat, conveying men and artillery from the American shore to the aforesaid territory of the Queen of Great Britain.
+The collector of customs, acting under the influence of the existing government, i. e., the mob, unblushingly gave her a license, under the authority of which, and amid acclamations of triumph, she sailed for Navy Island, where she immediately acted as passage-boat, conveying men and artillery from the American shore to the aforesaid territory of the Queen of Great Britain.

-The means for invading Upper Canada were now successfully effected.
-A lodgment had been made; our enemy was converging to their camp, on Navy Island, from all directions; and we now saw the irresistible power of steam flash into action for the evident object of accelerating the invasion of Her Majesty's dominions!
-Our danger was imminent: the population of Upper Canada did not amount to half a million, while that of the United States exceeded sixteen millions; and I was quite sensible that if our invaders could but overpower us on the frontier, the Province would immediately be overwhelmed with riflemen, who, after robbing and murdering the loyal, would take possession of the fastnesses of their country and then fortify them with the artillery of the United States before the ice should break up and allow any succour from England; and surely I need hardly say that if this calamity had befallen one of the most valuable of Her Majesty's North American provinces, I should most justly have been arraigned for the high crime and misdemeanour of having, contrary to the royal instructions, contrary to the usages of war, and contrary to the advice of every respectable authority, shamefully neglected to recover the Queen's territory and to protect the lives and properties of Her Majesty's subjects which had been committed to my care.
+The means for invading Upper Canada were now suc-

+cessfully effected.
+A lodgment had been made; our enemy was converging to their camp, on Navy Island, from all directions; and we now saw the irresistible power of steam flash into action for the evident object of accelerating the invasion of her majesty's dominions!
+Our danger was imminent: the population of Upper Canada did not amount to half-a-million, while that of the United States exceeded sixteen millions; and I was quite sensible that if our invaders could but overpower us on the frontier, the province would immediately be overwhelmed with riflemen, who, after robbing and murdering the loyal, would take possession of the fastnesses of their country, and then fortify them with the artillery of the United States before the ice should break up and allow any succor from England; and surely I need hardly say that if this calamity had befallen one of the most valuable of her majesty's North American provinces, I should most justly have been arraigned for the high crime and misdemeanor of having, contrary to the royal instructions, contrary to the usages of war, and contrary to the advice of every respectable authority, shamefully neglected to recover the queen's territory, and to protect the lives and properties of her majesty's subjects which had been committed to my care.